diegogranziol/Gadam/README.md

-# Code Submission for Iterate Averaging Helps: An Alternative Perspective in Deep Learning
+# Code Submission for Gadam: Combining Adaptivity with Iterate Averaging Gives Greater Generalisation.

 ## Environment
 The code has been written in Python 3.7, Pytorch 1.1 (it should run in Pytorch 1.2, too.
 But there are unsuppressed,